In the media, we all see comedic characters who make us laugh and help us enjoy a movie, a sitcom, or a close friend of ours who we find hysterical.

 Additionally, verbal and performance tests showed evidence of poor concentration skills, high distractibility, and difficulty with visual-spatial tasks.
 The patient’s performance on the Wisconsin Card Sorting Test was severely impaired, suggesting frontal dysfunction.

 Case # 2:

 He would work in puns and jokes while speaking his concerns about his other physical symptoms from the stroke in a coherent manner.
 Sometimes he would not crack a smile at something he said to make others around him laugh hysterically, while other times he could not appreciate others' jokes.
-During this time, KS also developed hypersexuality, using erotic words and inappropriate behavior toward the female hospital staff.
+During this time, KS also developed hypersexuality, using erotic words and inappropriate behavior towards the female hospital staff.

-MRI tests showed bleeding at the right putamen, extending into the posterior and lateral portions of the right thalamus and defects in the thalamus and right basal ganglion.
+MRI tests showed bleeding at the right putamen, extending into the posterior and lateral portions of the right thalamus, and defects in the thalamus and right basal ganglion.

-Your doctor will recommend a daily doses of venlafaxine for up to two weeks, this medication often helps patients revert back to their original behavior.
+Your doctor will recommend daily doses of venlafaxine for up to two weeks, this medication often helps patients revert back to their original behavior.
 Two months after receiving treatment inappropriate jokes and hypersexual behavior rarely occur.

 In 2015, Sani Dental Group will open its new facilities and will be able to monitor and take care of more diseases than before.
 Soon not only will we be able to protect and take care of your smile, but soon in Los Algodones, Sani Dental Group will be able to protect your frontal lobe from many diseases.
 We invite you to join our monthly Newsletter; in it, we offer our readers tips, new dental treatments, and much, much more.